 Summer: Hoglets in Need of Care

 During the summer months, young hoglets may venture away from their mother.
 If you come across a hoglet that seems underweight, weak, or is wandering alone, it may need help.
 Provide food and water for the hoglet and monitor its condition.
-If it doesn't improve, consider contacting a wildlife rescue center for guidance.
+If it doesn't improve, consider contacting a wildlife rescue centre for guidance.

 Autumn: Hedgehogs Too Small to Hibernate